 AMD Opteron 6386SE—64 cores @ 2.8 GHz with 256 GB memory per node

 RCC also maintains a number of specialty nodes:

 Large shared memory nodes—up to 1 TB of memory per node with either 16, 28, or 32 Intel CPU cores.

 Midway is always expanding, but at time of writing Midway1 contains a total of over 14,812 cores across 854 nodes, and 1.5 PB of storage.
 Midway2 adds 16,016 cores across 572 nodes, and 2.2 PB of storage.

 Just as the University of Chicago is at the forefront of science, RCC’s emerging technology resources allow researchers to be on the cutting edge of scientific computing.

-- Hadoop: Originally developed at Google, Hadoop is a framework for large-scale data processing.
+Big Data: Originally developed at Yahoo based on Google’s paper, Hadoop is a framework for large-scale data processing.
 Researchers can experiment with our Hadoop infrastructure to become familiar with big data techniques.